Government Pension Fund of Norway

 The Government Pension Fund Norway is smaller and was established in 1967 as a type of national insurance fund.
-It is managed separately from the Oil Fund and is limited to domestic and Scandinavian investments and is therefore a key stock holder in many large Norwegian companies, predominantly via the Oslo Stock Exchange.
+It is managed separately from the Oil Fund and is limited to domestic and Nordic investments and is therefore a key stock holder in many large Norwegian companies, predominantly via the Oslo Stock Exchange.

 Government Pension Fund Global

 The Government Pension Fund Global (Statens pensjonsfond Utland, SPU) is a fund into which the surplus wealth produced by Norwegian petroleum income is deposited.
 Its name changed in January 2006 from the Petroleum Fund of Norway.
 The fund is commonly referred to as the Oil Fund (Oljefondet).

 The purpose of the fund is to invest parts of the large surplus generated by the Norwegian petroleum sector, mainly from taxes of companies but also payment for licenses to explore for oil as well as the State's Direct Financial Interest and dividends from the partly state-owned Equinor.
 Current revenue from the petroleum sector is estimated to be at its peak period and to decline in the future decades.
 The Petroleum Fund was established in 1990 after a decision by the country's legislature to counter the effects of the forthcoming decline in income and to smooth out the disruptive effects of highly fluctuating oil prices.